mungujn/microgrid-monitoring-dashboard/README.md

 After launching the application, a user logs in with an email address and a password.
 Authentication is provided by [firebase](https://firebase.google.com/products/auth/ 'firebase auth').
 Once authenticated they move on to a control dashboard.

+## Demo

+You can test the application [here](https://ak-minigrid.firebaseapp.com) with the following credentials;

+Email address: example@gmail.com
+Password: 1111111

+The physical circuit is not currently connected so the app is set to generate random values to simulate real behaviour.

+## Design and Implementation overview

 The dashboard has two main components;

 -   A Micro-grid diagram which is constantly updated with the current values of currents and voltages as reported by the grid.